 Travel Industry FAQs

-Ultimately, the travel industry is focused on providing customers with the various services they need when travelling from one part of the world to another.
+Ultimately, the travel industry is focused on providing customers with the various services they need when traveling from one part of the world to another.
 It is similar to the tourism industry but has a slightly broader definition, as it includes services related to travel for purposes other than tourism.

 Want to Learn More About Related Industries?